What's the recovery like for PRP for Hair Loss?

 Frequently asked questions

-Results take 3–6 months to become visible.
-Hair growth cycles are long, and it takes time for stimulated follicles to produce visible new growth.
-A series of 3–4 sessions delivers the best outcome.
+Results take 3 to 6 months to become visible because hair growth cycles are slow.
+A series of 3 to 4 sessions delivers the best outcome.